camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 Note: Currently, we've come across the following business modes, which can be grouped into these 3 in general.
 If there's any other modes, please do not hesitate to propose.

-1. Scenario 1 - B2B
+**1. Scenario 1 - B2B**

-In Brief: Sell Slice Directly.
+    In brief: toB Enterprise customers come to NaaS Platform, book a slice, telecom operator provide the service.

+    API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform

+    API Consumer: Enterprise APP Developer

-Customer: toB Enterprise Customer
+    End User: toB Enterprise Customer

-Seller: Operator

-Mode: Operator provide slice services by NaaS(Network as a Service) Service API to enterprise customers directly.

-Example Use Cases: For the original slice customers, who need to purchase slice from customer manager.
-Now those group of customer may renew, modify, or cancel a slice service with NaaS Service API call.
+    Example Use Cases: For enterprise customers, who in the past need to talk to a customer manager, to book a slice service.
+Now those group of customers may renew, modify, or cancel a slice service within a NaaS Service API call.

-2. Scenario 2 - B2C
+**2. Scenario 2 - B2B2C**

-OTT act as a Platform to Sell Slice

-Customer: Individuals  / Studios / Influencers

-Selling Platform: OTT

-Seller: Operator

-Mode: OTT only act as a platform who help provide slice to customer.

-Step1: OTT code and embed the API in the APP, provide the channel for individuals (to C) to purchase the slice.

-Step2: Individual purchase the slice from the OTT APP, pay to operators directly.
+    In brief: OTT buy the slice from NaaS Platform, and resell the slice to toC individual customers.

+    API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform

+    API Consumer: APP Developer (eg. OTT)

+    API Reseller: APP Developer (eg. OTT)

+    End User: toC APP End Users (eg. Individuals / Influencers / Streaming Studios )

+    Example Use Cases:
+    - OTT book slices from any NaaS Platform, in the way of calling Network Slice Booking API.
+    - OTT may book a bunch of slices of different time and locations at one time.
-Step3: Telecom Operator provide the slice to the individuals (to C) directly.
+    - Telecom Operators provide slice service for OTT.

-3. Scenario3 - B2B2C

-   OTT buy the slice, and resell the slice.
+    - OTT abstract the API to an APP function, and resell the service to End Users.
+Resell modes depends on OTT itself.
+    - End Users buy the service from OTT.

+**3. Scenario3 - B2B2C**

+    In brief: OTT abstract the slice api from NaaS Platform, provide a channel for toC individual customers, to buy a slice from NaaS Plaform.

+    API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform

+    API Consumer: APP Developer (eg. OTT)

+    Slice Product Provider: APP Developer (eg. OTT)

-   Customer: Individuals  / Studios / Influencers
+    End User: toC APP End Users (eg. Individuals / Influencers / Streaming Studios )

-   Seller: OTT

-   Service Provider: Operator

-   Mode: OTT buy the slice from Operator.
-OTT resell the slice to the individuals.

-##  **Procedure of How to Get a Slice:**
+    Example Use Cases:
+    - OTT call the API from any NaaS Platform, in the way of calling Network Slice Booking API.
+    - OTT abstract the API, make it a Slice Product, provided to toC customers, who are OTT APP End Users.
+    - End Users buy the service through the APP.
+    - OTT transfer the request to NaaS Platform.
+    - Telecom Operators provide the slice service to End Users directly.

+##  **API Design**

-General: Split the slice reservation function and device access control function, to fit the above 3 scenario.
+Generally: Split the slice reservation function and device access control function
    - API 1：Reserve a slice resource
-   - API 2：Manage the access control of devices to the slice
+   - API 2：Device Access Management / Manage the access control of devices to the slice

-Basically there should be a CRUD for "Reserve a Slice Resource" and a CRUD for "Manage the access control of devices to the slice".
+   - Note: Basically there should be a CRUD for "Reserve a Slice Resource" and a CRUD for "Manage the access control of devices to the slice".

-- API 1：Reserve a slice resource
+**API 1：Reserve a slice resource**
    - Function:
      - Reserve a slice of one selected period and one selected area.
      - Device Access Management may happen at any point in time while the resource is in revered-state and in active-state.
-  - Include End Devices as optional, since:
-    - For those who would like to activate devices within 1 click, may provide the end devices infos.
-    - For those who would like to later activate devices, or don't know which devices to active when order the slice resource, may later call API2 to do activation.
-Suitable for B2B2C scenario.

-- API 2：Manage the access control of devices to the slice
+**API 2：Device Access Management / Manage the access control of devices to the slice**
    - Function:
-  - Slice Owners may have the right to allow access of devices to slice between the time of the order been made till the services ends.
+     - Allow API caller manage the access control from devices to the slice.